frou/yt2pod/README.md

 ## YouTube Data API

-YouTube's Data API is used to query information.
-The [example config file][egcfg] contains an API key that you can use, or you can [get your own API key][apikey] and use it instead.
+🚨 YouTube's Data API is used to query information.
+You need your [own API key][apikey] to be able to use that API and hence `yt2pod`.

 ---